 - 1. The volume of any Bald Head Island home constructed on or in front of the primary dune ridge shall not exceed one and one-half story. - 2.
 A submission meets the requirements of this rule if the footprint of the volume of its top story is less than or equal to one half of the footprint of the volume of the story beneath it (50% rule).
 The footprint of a story's volume is the area of all covered space on the story having 6' 8" of clear head-height.
-All space that meets this requirement shall be counted in the calculation, including unoccupied attic space, utility space, space that is part of a vaulted room below, covered porches and interior stairs for both floors.
+All space that meets this requirement shall be counted in the calculation,

+- including unoccupied attic space, utility space, space that is part of a vaulted room below, covered porches and interior stairs for both floors.
 Overhangs are not counted. - 3.
-The structure will not be required to meet the 50% rule if the first floor elevation is less than five feet off average grade around the perimeter of the structure.
+The structure will not be required to meet the 50% rule if the first-floor elevation is five feet or less off average grade around the perimeter of the structure.
 The perimeter of the structure includes attached decks, porches, staircases, etc. - 4.
-If the architectural program is separated into more than one detached building, the 50% Rule will be applied to the main structure(s).
-Variance from this procedure may be allowed at the discretion of the ARC, based upon specific conditions of the lot. - 5.
+If the architectural program is separated into more than one detached building, the 50% Rule will be applied to the main structure(s). - 5.
 When a property owner submits an addition on a home built prior to the implementation of the 50% Rule, the addition to the home must comply with the 50% Rule, even if the rest of the home does not.